arasharchor/android-app-thesis-yen/README.md

 - In very rare occasions, the application can crash while trying to record a gesture.
 When you then go to the Gesture Library section, the database won't be able to get loaded and you will encounter the message: "Error loading the gesture library.
 Clear the Application Data and retrain your gestures."
 This bug was already occuring in the used source code.
 I haven't been able to reproduce this bug and fix it.

+- Ideally, the list under the Bluetooth toggle button should display all paired BT devices when BT is on.
+When toggling BT off, the list gets cleared as expected, but when toggling on, the list doesn't get updated automatically.
+One has to go to another tab and then reenter the Connect tab.
+Same for when a completely new Pebble is getting paired through the 'Connect Pebble™' button.
+Only after switching GUI panels do the changes get reflected.